-Moreover, all the conductors have completely encapsulated by resin as well as the additional adhesive that helps to hold all the layers together is perfectly cured and melted.
+Moreover, all the conductors have been completely encapsulated by resin as well as the additional adhesive that helps to hold all the layers together is perfectly cured and melted.

 PCB manufacturers have a wide range of material selections from exotic ceramic to basic epoxy glass or Teflon materials.